ABC-iRobotics/mxw-robot/README.md

 !Note you must add Rosbridge, Robot State Publisher and Joint State Publisher to these projects in order to work with the module.

 ## Acknowledgement
+We acknowledge the financial support of this work by the Hungarian State and the European Union under the  EFOP-3.6.1-16-2016-00010 project.
 The development is supperted by the New National Excellence Program of the Ministry of Human Capacities (UNKP-17-4).